 Mushrooms are extremely nutritious and offer some vitamins and minerals in amounts not often found in vegetables.
 In this section we will cover many of the benefits of mushrooms, and others will be listed in seperate article sections.

-Below is a nutrition label for 100g of white mushrooms (one of the most common types found on the shelves of supermarkets), fried:
+(Right: Nutrition label for 100g of white mushrooms (one of the most common types found on the shelves of supermarkets), fried):